 In both cases, Vico calls the conceit of nations and the conceit of scholars as “the imaginative Universal.”

-History, then, for Vico is nothing but a poetic myth.
-It is the attempt to actualize one’s idea into reality—the principle of Verum Factum—that way one can definitely “prove” that his or her’s ideas were real.
+History, then, for Vico is nothing but a poetic myth that grows in rationalization and rationality over the course of human evolution.
+It also includes the attempt to actualize one’s idea into reality—the principle of Verum Factum—that way one can definitely “prove” that his or her’s ideas were real.
 History is the universalization of an idea in people’s thoughts that ought to be made universally true and then consummated in reality.
 But this does occur in history, just not the way the Nations and Scholars anticipate it will lead to.
+It occurs through natural and organic means of outgrowth thanks, mostly, to Divine Providence.

 Vico is among the first modern era philosophers to break with the triumphalist social contract and linear philosophies of progress that came to characterize the so-called Enlightenment and became the foundational disposition for liberalism and progressivism.
-He argues that the attempt to make History real in the world leads to a cycle that attends to all cultures and persons that lead to the rise, pinnacle, decline, fall, and rebirth of “History.”
+Likewise, he is equally critical of the “Traditionalist” or poetic wisdom school of thought which maintained a glorious perfection among the ancients which was subsequently lost in corruption and fall (i.e., Vico opposes the absurd notion of an ancient esoteric wisdom.)
+Vico ultimately argues that the attempt to make History real in the world leads to a cycle that attends to all cultures and persons that lead to the rise, pinnacle, decline, fall, and rebirth of “History.”
 Vico also argues that all persons and cultures are at different stages in this cycle, and it is imprudent and wrong for other nations and persons to criticize other nations and peoples for where they might be in this cycle.
 Here, Vico is widely considered to have shared influence from St. Augustine’s City of God concerning how he read the events of human actions and that of nations.
 Augustine’s analysis of nations seeking libido dominandi (lust for domination) is what Vico calls the “conceit of nations” at the state level, and also the “conceit of scholars” at the individual level.

 How does History unfold?